Tōnalpōhualli: Description

-The term for the Aztec day signs, tōnalpōhualli, comes from the root word Tona which means to give light or heat.
+The term for the Aztec day signs, tōnalpōhualli, comes from the root word Tonal which means to give light or heat.
+A “tonalli” runs from one noon to the next one.
 Tōnalpōhualli refers to the count of the days, made up of 20 day signs and a 260 day cycle.
 In Aztec society there were multiple intertwining calendars, the tōnalpōhualli, and the xiuhpōhualli which refers to the solar year of 365 days.
 The xiuhpōhualli was divided into eighteen twenty day months, and then an extra five days at the end of the cycle.
 Each day denoted by a different day sign and number, the double calendars were intertwined so that every 52 years the same combination of day signs and numbers would appear again.
 The full tōnalpōhualli cycle would take place over 260 days and since each day was unique in number and symbol each had its own intrinsic meaning.
 It is likely that the root of these units comes from the human body: the Aztecs would count using all digits on their body consisting of the 20 day signs.
 The 260 cycle likely originated from womans’ gestational cycle, as from the time of the first missed menstruation cycle to the time of giving birth is roughly 260 days.